Riding the waves this holiday? Life's not always a beach. Here's some fast facts about this popular sport:

 We would not be able to provide medical cover for you if you are going against medical advice.

 Personal belongings are covered by some of our policies.
 However, your surfboard will not be covered while it’s in use, and maximum limits apply.
-See the PDS for details.
+See the Policy Wording for details.

 In an emergency, get yourself to hospital.
 As soon as it's possible, we advise that you or a member of your travelling party call our medical assistance team who will be able to liaise with you or the hospital.